What Is RAG? Retrieval Augmented Generation for Beginners

 One of the most important RAG techniques is teaching the model when NOT to answer.

-Refusal Prompt Template
+Confidence-Based Refusal Prompt

 You are a fact-checker.
 Answer questions using provided documents.